My field of research is number theory. More specifically, I'm interested in the following (closely related) areas:

 See also my publications page.

-In spring 2014, Alex Bartel and I are organising a study group on Galois cohomology; see here.
+In spring 2014, Alex Bartel and I organised a study group on Galois cohomology; see here.

-In summer 2011 I am organising a study group on p-adic rigid analytic geometry; see here.
+In summer 2011 I organised a study group on p-adic rigid analytic geometry; see here.

 Notes and other junk